If there’s one thing you can’t miss during your time in Australia, it’s the chance to experience some of the country’s incredible wilderness.

 The beauty is however, that you can drive quite close to the summit of Mount Kosciusko, making the hike up there slightly more manageable at only 9km.

 Do make sure you come prepared with the suitable gear for adventure to this national park and make sure you pick an appropriate time of year!
-The summit walk is only open from May-September, so this is definitely one of the Australian National Parks to visit in the summer.
+The summit walk is only open from September to May, so this is definitely one of the Australian National Parks to visit in the summer.